Animenosekai/EasyGif/README.md

 - Assets used frequently *(such as the Giphy logo and the Tenor logo, used in every GIF requests for legal reasons)* are stored in a website made for EasyGif assets only.

+## Copyrights
+**EasyGif's logo is not my property and can be taken down at any time if the legal owner wants to do so.**

+> ©Anime no Sekai - 2020